datastructures-js/binary-search-tree/README.md

 ### BinarySearchTreeNode

 #### .getKey()
-returns the node's key that is used to compare with other.
+returns the node's key that is used to compare with other nodes.

 <table>
  <tr><th>return</th></tr>